nrvthesis/MoviesPredictions/README.md

 $ install.packages("psych")
 $ install.packages("clue")

+Also, the package numpy is required for python 2.7.

 Codes are commented if you want to modify it.

 © Hervé Eerebout & Nicolas Pirotte (nrv team)